sarpilgaz/yt_twitch_WoN_chatbot/README.md

    - The account responsible for registering the bot as an application will need 2FA enabled.
 For more details on registering a bot and obtaining OAuth, refer to:
       - [Twitch Chat Documentation](https://dev.twitch.tv/docs/chat/)
       - [Twitch Token Generator](https://twitchtokengenerator.com/)
+4. **Youtube application registiration**
+    - Youtube has a more elaborate requirements in place compared to twitch.
+    - A very crude process is as follows:
+    - go to [google developer console](https://console.cloud.google.com/) for the google account that is going to manage chat messaging
+    - create a new project, name it however you wish
+    - Find and enable youtube data API v3
+    - click create credentials, then oauth client ID
+    - select desktop app, and finally note the client id and secret

 ---